 7. Letting go

 As temperatures drop to the tune of leaves falling, autumn illustrates the beauty of letting go.
-This season demonstrates death in an alluring, fascinating way.
-However, it doesn't have to be considered morbid or morose.
-Instead, we can apply the concept of death to our inner egos and patterns of greed and pride.
+It doesn't have to be considered morbid or morose.
+Instead, we can apply this concept to our inner egos and patterns of greed and pride.
 The idea of letting go also stresses the temporary nature of everything around us.